wp-plugins/publish-to-schedule/readme.txt

 == Installation ==

-To install it simply unzip the file linked above and save it in your plugins directory under wp-content.
+To install it, simply unzip the file linked above and save it in your plugins directory under wp-content.
 In the plugin manager activate the plugin.
 Settings can be acessible from WordPress settings menu or even from the plugins administration area.

 There you must define which days of week you want to have your posts schedule... and choose a time interval too, if you prefer.